Babe (Styx song)

 "Babe" is a song by the American rock band Styx.
 It was the lead single from the band's 1979 double-platinum album Cornerstone.
 The song was Styx's first, and only, US number-one single, spending two weeks at No. 1 in December 1979, serving as the penultimate number-one single of the 1970s (the ultimate number-one single of the '70s was Escape (The Piña Colada Song), by Rupert Holmes).
 "Babe" also went to No. 9 on the Adult Contemporary chart.
 It additionally held the number-one spot for six weeks on the Canadian RPM national singles chart, charting in December 1979 and becoming the opening chart-topper of the 1980s.
 It was also the band's only UK Top 40 hit, peaking at No. 6.
 It also reached No. 1 in South Africa.

 Background and content

 The song was written by member Dennis DeYoung as a birthday present for his wife Suzanne.
 The theme of the song is "the separation of two people."
-DeYoung stated of it that "If they've figured out what's more important than a relationship between two people, I don't know what it is.
-The finished track was recorded as a demo with just DeYoung and Styx members John Panozzo and Chuck Panozzo playing on the track, with DeYoung singing all of the harmonies himself.
+DeYoung stated of it that "If they've figured out what's more important than a relationship between two people, I don't know what it is."
+The finished track was the demo with just DeYoung and Styx members John Panozzo and Chuck Panozzo playing on the track, and DeYoung singing all of the harmonies himself.
+He played a Fender Rhodes electric piano on the track because it was the only keyboard instrument available in the studio, having been left behind by a musician named Bobby Whiteside after recording a session there.

 The song was not originally intended to be a Styx track, but Styx members James "J.Y."
 Young and Tommy Shaw convinced DeYoung to put the song on Cornerstone.
 As a result, DeYoung's demo was placed on Cornerstone with Shaw overdubbing a guitar solo in the song's middle section.